gmcn/fuelit/wp-content/plugins/wp-cerber/readme.txt

 Defends WordPress against hacker attacks, spam, trojans and malware.
 Mitigates brute force attacks by limiting the number of login attempts through the login form, XML-RPC / REST API requests or using auth cookies.
-Restricts access with the Black IP Access List and the White IP Access List.
-Tracks user and intruder activity with powerful email, mobile and desktop notifications.
+Tracks user and bad actors activity with flexible email, mobile and desktop notifications.
-Stops spam: activates Cerber anti-spam engine and Google reCAPTCHA to protect registration, contact and comments forms.
+Stops spam by using a specialized Cerber's anti-spam engine and Google reCAPTCHA to protect registration, contact and comments forms.
 Advanced malware scanner, integrity checker and file monitor.
-Hardening WordPress with a set of security rules and sophisticated security algorithms.
+Hardening WordPress with a set of flexible security rules and sophisticated security algorithms.
+Restricts access with Black and White IP Access Lists.

 **Features you will love**